-In particular, it deals with how you should handle issues around your staff wearing religious jewellery and attire, and where you stand if they complain that you are asking them to perform duties that conflict with their religious beliefs.
+In particular, it deals with how you should handle discrimination issues around your staff wearing religious jewellery and attire, and where you stand if they complain that you are asking them to perform duties that conflict with their religious beliefs.

-In the case of Eweida & Others v UK, the ECHR has ruled that UK law does not always provide sufficient protection against discrimination for employees who may wish to display their religious beliefs in the workplace.
+In the case of Eweida & Others vs the UK, the ECHR has ruled that UK law does not always provide sufficient protection against discrimination for employees who may wish to display their religious beliefs in the workplace.
 This brings into question whether you as an employer can rely on UK law in isolation as protection against discrimination claims.
 However, it also gives useful guidance on the best approach to adopt in these situations.

-In this case there were two discrimination issues involved.
+In this case, there were two discrimination issues involved.
 Firstly, Ms Eweida and Ms Chaplin both wanted to wear a visible cross whilst at work, which was in breach of their employers’ respective uniform policies.
 So the question here was whether they had a right to wear their crosses.

 Secondly, another two Claimants said they should not be asked to perform work tasks that conflicted with their religious beliefs.
-These Claimants were Ms Ladele, a registrar, whose employer required her to perform civil partnerships and Mr McFarlane, a couples counsellor, who was refusing to provide counselling for same sex couples due to his religious values.
+These Claimants were Ms Ladele, a registrar, whose employer required her to perform civil partnerships and Mr McFarlane, a couples counsellor, who was refusing to provide counselling for same-sex couples due to his religious values.

 To decide this case, the ECHR considered several established legal principles.